duleorlovic/blog/_posts/2015-07-07-postgresql-tricks.markdown

 * typecast can be done: `INTERVAL '1 WEEK'` or `'1 WEEK'::INTERVAL`
-  * jsonb is much reliable type cast when since json compares as strings [link](http://stackoverflow.com/questions/32843213/operator-does-not-exist-json-json)
+  * jsonb is much reliable type cast when since json compares as strings [link](http://stackoverflow.com/questions/32843213/operator-does-not-exist-json-json) you can select json with `SELECT name->'en' from users`
 * to use columns (like `$1` or name `a.b`) you can use
   * string concatenation  `(a.b || ' MINUTES')::INTERVAL`
   * multiplication `a.b * INTERVAL '1 MINUTES'` (much nicer)